2020PB/police-brutality/reports/California.md

 * https://twitter.com/tracemeYo/status/1266633586322497538

-### Police fire rubber bullets at small group of peaceful protestors | May 30th
+### Police fire rubber bullets at small group of peaceful protesters | May 30th

 Around 2AM on May 30th, a bystander films police from his apartment.
-Police fire projectiles - the filmer claims, based on a livestreamer's feed, that they are rubber bullets - at a small group of protestors from across an intersection.
-Police then take the intersection and march down the street, continuing to fire at protestors.
+Police fire projectiles - the filmer claims, based on a livestreamer's feed, that they are rubber bullets - at a small group of protesters from across an intersection.
+Police then take the intersection and march down the street, continuing to fire at protesters.
 At one point, another bystander asks the filmer who the police are shooting at.
-After the filmer points out the protestors, the other bystander states, "There are like 4 of them."
+After the filmer points out the protesters, the other bystander states, "There are like 4 of them."

 tags: protester, shoot, rubber-bullet